SAP/luigi/docs/content-guidelines.md

 ## Audience and language

 The audience of this documentation consists mainly of developers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.
-Do not explain general concepts unrelated to Luigi except if they are instrumental for working with the feature you're describing.
+Do not explain general concepts unrelated to Luigi except if they are instrumental for working with the feature you are describing.

-When writing documentation, you should adhere to a few basic rules:
+When writing documentation, adhere to a few basic rules:
 - Use active voice.
 For example, instead of writing "Luigi Client should be installed...", write "Install Luigi Client..."
 - Do not use slang or abbreviations.
 This also means you should not use contractions ("don't" instead of "do not") or short forms ("info" instead of "information").
 - Use the present tense.